-Kawhi Leonard scores 25 points, Raptors beat Lakers 111-98
+Raptors beat Lakers, LeBron struggling with limited minutes

 Rajon Rondo scored 13 points but the Lakers failed to win back-to-back games for the first time since Jan.
 15 and 17, when they beat Chicago and won at Oklahoma City.

 Los Angeles overturned a 20-point deficit to win at Chicago on Tuesday night, snapping a five-game losing streak.
-The Lakers kept it close through three quarters against Toronto, the Atlantic Divison leaders, but couldn’t hang on in the fourth as the Raptors outscored them 21-14.
+The Lakers kept it close through three quarters against Toronto, the Atlantic Division leader, but couldn’t hang on in the fourth as the Raptors started the quarter with a 13-4 spurt.

+“It just wasn’t my night,” Kuzma said.
+“You can’t be perfect all 82.
+I’ve got to be better, for sure.”

+Kuzma got an earful from his coach after he failed to defend a 3 by Toronto’s Danny Green in the third quarter.

-Toronto guard Malcolm Miller, who played 24 minutes in a G-League game earlier Thursday, made two 3-pointers in the final quarter.
+Toronto guard Malcolm Miller, who played 24 minutes in a G-League game earlier Thursday, made two 3-pointers in the fourth.

-The Raptors were without guard Kyle Lowry, who sat because of a sire left ankle, and forward Serge Ibaka, who began serving a three-game suspension for throwing a punch at Cleveland’s Marquese Chriss on Monday night.
+The Raptors were without guard Kyle Lowry, who sat because of a sore left ankle, and forward Serge Ibaka, who began serving a three-game suspension for throwing a punch at Cleveland’s Marquese Chriss on Monday night.

-Powell made all three of his 3-pointers in the first and scored 12 points as Toronto led 33-25 after one.

-Alex Caruso scored 14 points for Los Angeles in the second and James had a huge two-handed slam.
-Leonard replied with 10 points for Toronto, including a buzzer-beating 3 that gave the Raptors a 65-54 lead at halftime.
-With James on the bench, Toronto outscored the Lakers 14-2 over the final 3:05.
-The Lakers ended the third with a 7-0 run, and trailed 90-84 heading to the fourth.
+The Raptors were up 65-54 at halftime and took a 90-84 lead into the fourth.

 TIP-INS

 Lakers: Los Angeles has not won consecutive road games since victories at Miami on Nov.
 18 and Cleveland on Nov.
-21. … C Tyson Chandler missed his fifth straight game because of a sore neck, and G Lance Stephenson sat for the sixth time in seven games because of a sprained toe on his left foot. … Kyle Kuzma shot 3 for 11 and scored seven points. … James missed three straight free throws in the fourth.
+21. … C Tyson Chandler missed his fifth straight game because of a sore neck, and G Lance Stephenson sat for the sixth time in seven games because of a sprained toe on his left foot. … James missed three straight free throws in the fourth. … The Lakers are 1-6 in March.

 Raptors: Gasol started in place of Ibaka, and Jeremy Lin started in place of Lowry. … Toronto signed F/C Eric Moreland to a 10-day contract. … The Raptors are 10-0 against Pacific Division opponents.
+The last team to go 10-0 against a single division was Golden State, which did it against the Southeast in 2015-16. … Toronto’s 28 home wins are the most in the NBA.

 UP NEXT